 At a lower volume of 82.6 the sound is clearer and a little bright, but able you can hear sounds from baby's room with ease and without distortion.
 The sound filtering on this monitor works well and it earned a high score for this feature with a relatively silent parent unit until baby makes noise.
 If you need a loud monitor for a deep sleeping parent this is probably no the b est choice given the poor sound clarity at max volume.

 The Motorola earned a 10 of 10 for ease of use.
 This product has a very simple user interface and is so easy to use largely because it lacks a variety of features.
 However, some parents might be looking for simplicity and aren't that interested in a variety of features they are unlikely to use.

 Setup for the Motorola is easy and plug and play with less than a minute to be up and operation.
 The user interface has a power button and a volume button with nothing else to clutter or confuse sleep deprived parents in the middle of the night.

-The Motorola earned a 4 of 10 for the range between parent and baby units.
-The Vtech DM221 earned a higher score for sound clarity and range making it a better option with a similar price point.
+The Motorola earned a score of 4 of 10 for the range distance category.
+The VTech DM221 earned a higher score for sound clarity and range making it a better option with a similar price point.